tejashree1modak/TM_Putnam_Lab_Notebook/_posts/2020-02-21-SNP_filtering_round1.1.md

 # SNP filtering

 ## As a first round of filtering for the subset data I followed the [ SNP filtering tutorial ](http://www.ddocent.com/filtering/).
+The filtration is housed in /home/tejashree/Moorea/ddocent/round1/RefOpt/filtering/.

 ### Step1: Three step filter that keep variants that have been successfully genotyped in 50% of individuals, a minimum quality score of 30, and a minor allele count of 3.
 `vcftools --vcf TotalRawSNPs.vcf --max-missing 0.5 --mac 3 --minQ 30 --recode --recode-INFO-all --out TotalRawSNPs_g5mac3.vcf`